JrVerbiest/jrverbiest.github.io/README.md

 - *[Machine Learning Nanodegree](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009t)* (ongoing)

-  **Objectives:** Test Python code using unit tests and build a Python package.
-Build predictive models using a variety of unsupervised and supervised machine learning techniques.
+  **Objectives:** Build predictive models using a variety of unsupervised and supervised machine learning techniques.
 Understand cloud deployment terminology and best practices.
 Use Amazon SageMaker to deploy machine learning models to production environments, such a sa web application or piece of hardware.
 A/B test two different deployed models and evaluate their performance.
 Utilize an API to deploy a model to a website such that it responds to user input, dynamically.
 Update a deployed model, in response to changes in the underlying data source.

   - Project 1: Machine Learning in Production.
 Deploy a Sentiment Analysis Model.